Xixi WU 「吴茜茜」

 Professional Services

-• Conference Reviewer: NeurIPS'2024 (Top Reviewer Award🏆) - 2025, ICLR'2025, ICML'2025, WWW'2024 Graph Foundation Model (GFM) Workshop, SIGKDD'2024 - 2025
+• Conference Reviewer: NeurIPS'2024 (Top Reviewer Award🏆) - 2025, ICLR'2025 - 2026, ICML'2025 - 2026, WWW'2024 Graph Foundation Model (GFM) Workshop, SIGKDD'2024 - 2025, AAAI 2026

 • Journal Reviewer: IEEE Transactions on Knowledge and Data Engineering (TKDE), Transactions on Machine Learning Research (TMLR)